9 Basic Steps to get Started as an Analyst

 👉 For a more detailed guide on structuring your analysis, including tips and examples, make sure to read Step 4: Build a good structure.

-Step 5: Assess the scale and value
+Step 5: Assess the severity and value

 1. You must first select 1 of the 3 impact categories that best defines the impact: Products, Processes or Philanthropy.